Without traction, you don’t have a business.

 - Distribution deals: when one company is paid to distribute the product of someone else that can then reach customers.

 For this channel to work, you must have a clear understanding of your company objectives.

-Good BD strategy aligns with your company and product strategy and are focused on critical product and distribution milestone.
+Good BD strategy aligns with your company and product strategy and is focused on critical product and distribution milestones.

 Think about why would a company partner with you to select the right partner.
-Don’t be too much focused on yourself.
+Don’t focus on yourself too much.